melbournebioinformatics/MelBioInf_docs/docs/tutorials/seurat-go/seurat-go.md

 ### Additional benchmark study: Evaluate the accuracy of the integrated data

-We use statistic to predict the label of scATAC-seq data from the scRNA-seq data.
-So, it is useful to know how accurate it is.
+We predicted the cell-type labels for the scATAC-seq data from the scRNA-seq data.
+So, it is useful to know how accurate the predictions are.
 We can evaluate the accuracy of the integrated data by comparing the predicted labels with the ground-truth labels.